codingfunz/invoicing/README.md

 * The UI is not aesthectically dramatic, but can be formatted as desired
 * The form fields has no labels, just placeholder attribute
 * Data is saved as .json files
 * Uses a simple login for administration.
 Can be developed for greater security if needed.
-The default password is `admin_config` and is stored in the file named **admin**
+The default password is `admin_config` and is stored in the file named **admin**.
+This file can be viewed via a browser so it should be protected.
+I use .htaccess but each server OS that's not Apache will have its own method to restrict file view.
 * Form fields are **not sanitized**.
 Add security processes as needed
 * If the MailJet SMTP tool will be used, the file named **vendor.zip** must be extracted to enable the dependent libraries.
 Requires a free account with mailjet.com